tarasglek/caddy-reverse-bin/README.md

 The fossil documentation calls this a command file.
 When fossil is invoked after a request to /projects, it examines the relevant environment variables and responds as a CGI application.
-If you protect /projects with [basic HTTP autentication][auth], you may wish to enable the Allow REMOTE_USER authentication option when setting up fossil.
+If you protect /projects with [basic HTTP authentication][auth], you may wish to enable the **Allow REMOTE_USER authentication** option when setting up fossil.
 This lets fossil dispense with its own authentication, assuming it has an account for the user.